ApprenticeAI/frapy/docs/contributing.rst

 .. _pre-commit: https://pre-commit.com/

-After your create a local clone of your fork of the Scrapy repository:
+After your create a local clone of your fork of the Frapy repository:

 #.  `Install pre-commit <https://pre-commit.com/#installation>`_.

 #.
-On the root of your local clone of the Scrapy repository, run the following
+On the root of your local clone of the Frapy repository, run the following
     command:

     .. code-block:: bash